OPENING HOURS

 @Claudia Gaupp

-Collaboration with artists lies at the heart of the identity of Jardins d'Étretat.
-Since their opening, they have served as a welcoming space for the works of over 50 artists, showing exhibitions, artistic residencies, performances, and art interventions.
-These events have woven a rich network of connections between creators, the Gardens as a living ecosystem, local communities, and visitors from around the globe.
+Collaboration with artists is at the heart of Jardins d'Étretat's identity.
+Since their inception, the gardens have been a welcoming venue for the works of over 50 artists, hosting exhibitions, artistic residencies, concerts, and performances.
+These events have created a vibrant network connecting creators, the gardens as a living ecosystem, local communities, and visitors from around the world.

-The mission of Jardins d’Étretat embodies a dynamic approach aimed at promoting the artistic and cultural development of the region.
-It nurtures creativity, encourages interdisciplinary exchanges, and fosters synergies among various actors.
-By establishing connections between local organizations and specialists from various disciplines, including artists, gardeners, and researchers, Jardins d'Étretat thus become a place for complex dialogue.
+Jardins d’Étretat's mission reflects a dynamic approach to fostering the artistic and cultural development of the region.
+It nurtures creativity and encourages interdisciplinary exchange; by forging connections between local organisations and specialists from diverse fields, including artists, gardeners, and researchers, Jardins d'Étretat becomes a place for complex dialogue.

 @Matteo Carassale